-The RPL initiative takes into account the skills you’ve already acquired in your field of employment, as well as the knowledge you’ve gained via study and life experiences.
-An RPL evaluation utilizes your existing talents to fulfill the credits needed for a formal qualification.
+For the RPL assessment, the skills you’ve already acquired in your field of employment and the knowledge you’ve gained via study and life experiences are important.
+Our evaluation utilises your existing talents to fulfil the credits needed for a formal qualification.

-One of the advantages of RPL is that it recognizes the value of learning in different settings.
-You can utilize your prior education, domestic and international qualifications, and samples of work experience.
-RPL also recognizes the skills and knowledge you’ve gained outside of a formal context.
-This qualification recognizes and values on-the-job learning.
+One of the advantages of RPL is that it recognises the value of learning in different settings.
+You can utilise your prior education, domestic and international qualifications, and work experience.
+RPL also recognises the skills and knowledge you’ve gained outside of a formal context.
+The qualification gained via the RPL procedure also recognises and values on-the-job learning.
 By combining all of your past experiences, RPL eliminates unnecessary repetition.

 Anyone can apply for RPL.
-The RPL process takes into account all relevant skills, knowledge, and experience that you have regardless of the way you got them.
-This includes experience and training you have gained through paid work, volunteer work, or just life in general.
+The RPL process takes into account all relevant skills, knowledge and experience that you have, regardless of the way you got them.
+This includes experience and training you have gained through paid work, volunteer work or just life in general.
 Through the RPL process, you may be able to gain a complete qualification or, if you have gaps in your knowledge, parts of a qualification.
-If you need to, you can complete the rest of the qualification through training and a formal assessment.
+You can complete the rest of the qualification through training and a formal assessment if you need to.

 RPL is achieved when an individual can have their learning formally assessed and quality assured to successfully be admitted to or gain exemptions to components or parts of a formal qualification or award through the use of learning outcomes.